d0sboots/PerfectTower/README.md

 ### Exotic Lab Simulator
 https://d0sboots.github.io/PerfectTower/exotic_sim.html

 A bit quick-and-dirty, this simulates the mechanics of the Exotic Lab.
-Mostly it just validates that the best strategy is to put one point into everything and then pump Time Factor exclusively.
+Mostly it just validates that the best strategy is to put one point into everything and then pump Time Factor and Boost.
 (But you can see how much time you're gaining for your gems...)